MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-play.md

    They no longer keep track of any of the labels.
    The third statement is a `return` statement, which skips the rest of the statements in the method without running them.

-1. Run the program, and then start choosing icons on the form.
+1. Run the program, and then start choosing squares on the form.

    ![Screenshot of the Matching Game that you create in this tutorial.](../ide/media/tutorial-windows-forms-create-match-game/match-game-final.png)